 It’s not uncommon for many homeowners to feel the itch to remodel or renovate their properties.
 After all, a house is no more than a place for human habitation until it’s been properly personalised and made into our own.
-But with the involving work and rising costs of materials and services that these projects often entail, it makes sense to tackle the task responsibly.
+But with the involving work and rising costs of materials and services that these projects often entail, it makes sense to tackle the task responsibly and use a downloadable budget template so you don’t overspend.
 To this end, here are a few tips on home improvement that you should know.

 Choose projects that will increase the value of your home